laurapacis/100-days-of-code/log.md

 **Thoughts:**: This week I almost hadn't time for Three.js and I feel very guilty about it.
 I think I will have to lower the ReDI sessions to once a week to have more time for this.

 **Link to work**: Nothing to link

+### Day 16: March 22, 2021

+**Today's Progress**: JavaScript training with Codewars (finally again!!)

+**Thoughts:**: I watched Coded Bias today and also attended its webinar.
+Besides that I've been working in my CV and also kept working in the Record Store project with Cindy and Aza.

+**Link to work**: Nothing to link